giantswarm/docs/README.md

 - `minimal_supported_cluster_size_worker_nodes`: The minimum number of worker nodes a cluster must have in order to be supported by Giant Swarm.

+### Iterating on content locally

+If you want to iterate quickly on some content you can use the `make dev` command.

+You can access the server at http://localhost:8080/.
+The server can be stopped by hitting `Ctrl + C`.

+It will not include content from the external repositories.

-### Previewing changes
+### Previewing changes including external repositories

-You can bring up the site using the following commands:
+You can bring up the final site using the following commands:

 ```nohighlight
 make docker-build